Cool, central inland community convenient to bases and shore

 Bizia Surf, Guieb Café and Foodland

 While fast food options are available, Wahiawa also loves its family-owned eateries such as Guieb Cafe, specializing in all-day breakfast, and Loco Moco bowls of rice, meat, egg and gravy.
 Say Pieklo, “Wahiawa is really doing a lot to revitalize.
 A local nonprofit called Surfing the Nations is converting a portion of Wahiawa into cool shopping and dining options.
 You’ll see new ideas here now, like Bizia Surf and Coffee Bar, where they’re taking an invasive species of trees, albizia, and using them to make surfboards and chairs.
 It’s really a hipster thing.”
 Multiple Mexican eateries, which Pieklo describes as “some of the best Mexican on the island,” abound, including El Palenque, Barrio Café and Taqueria El Ranchero.
 Adds Pieklo, “One of our most unique hole-in-the-wall places is this Indian vegetarian restaurant, which you don’t find often in Hawaii, called Maharaja’s.”
 Maharaja’s is known for its by-the-pound salad bar and daily specials.
 The Wahiawa Ohana Market sells local goods every other Saturday, and Pieklo says, “They’ve just opened a new huge community kitchen in 2024 in Wahiawa, inside a former warehouse.”
 This community kitchen was envisioned by local Leeward Community College and serves as a a small-business incubator helping entrepreneurs develop marketable food products in collaboration with local farmers.
-For everyday grocery needs and essentials, Foodland, Tamura’s Market, Longs Drugs and Walgreens are all within the community.
+For everyday grocery needs and essentials, Foodland, Tamura’s Market, Longs Drugs and Walgreens are all within the neighborhood.

 Pineapple Run 10K and holiday events